 An existing ruleset from Little Snitch 3 will be automatically converted.
 Rules that are associated with a profile (which had an implicitly raised priority before) will get the new high priority option set automatically, but only in those cases where that’s actually necessary.

-To avoid a vast numbers of connection alerts from appearing when using common macOS and iCloud services, Little Snitch now provides preconfigured rulesets for these usage areas.
-They can be turned on in Little Snitch Configuration > General.
-These rules will we be kept up to date with future updates of Little Snitch.
+To avoid a vast numbers of connection alerts from appearing when using common macOS and iCloud services, Little Snitch now provides preconfigured rule groups for these usage areas.
+They can be turned on in the sidebar of Little Snitch Configuration.
+The rules in these groups will we be kept up to date with future updates of Little Snitch.